 Did you know the world’s first dam is known to be the Jawa Dam, located in present-day Jordan?
-It was originally built in the 4th-century B.C.E, perhaps by the Mesopotamians, some of the first humans to build dams.
+It was originally built in the 4th century B.C.E, perhaps by the Mesopotamians, some of the first humans to build dams.
 Earlier, materials such as rocks or clays were used in dam construction.
 In modern times, mostly concrete is used instead.
 There are several reasons why dams are built, including three primary ones such as water storage, electricity generation, and flood control.
 Through them, the reservoirs are created which can then be used for industry, farming, and household applications.
 Now that you have a brief overview, let’s jump straight to the advantages and disadvantages of dams.

 Advantages of dams